SparkPost/support-docs/content/analyst/inbox-and-design-tracker/getting-started-with-alerts.md

 * **Type** is what you want the platform to examine for alerting criteria.
 Here is an outline of the different types and what they can be used for:

 	+ **Account** can be used to track event usage, such as seed or Analytics Tracker events
-	+ **Account IP Group** allows you to set alerts on a specific set of IPs within an IP Group. *Account Managers can create or edit IP groups in Settings > Account IP Management.
-Here's a [video](https://youtu.be/EQsL7GoGskA) with more information.*
+	+ **Account IP Group** allows you to set alerts on a specific set of IPs within an IP Group. *Account Managers can create or edit IP groups in Settings > Account IP Management.*
 	+ **Campaign** gives the option of setting specific alerting criteria for campaigns that meet certain deliverability thresholds, such as from name, age, etc. See below for an example.
 	+ **Domain** alerts on deliverability, blocklists, spam traps, and more for a single domain.
 	+ **IP** alerts on a single or range of IPs.
 For large IP ranges, we recommend using Account IP Groups instead